Research and reports

 As an illustration, using a P/E ratio of four for a business that makes £500,000 post-tax profits means it would be valued at £2,000,000.

-How you arrive at the right number for your P/E ratio can vary drastically depending on the business.
+How you arrive at the right number for your P/E ratio can vary dramatically depending on the business.
 Tech startups often have high P/E ratios, because they’re usually high-growth companies.
 A more common high-street company, like an estate agency, will have a lower P/E ratio and is likely to be a mature business.
 You can see quoted companies' historic P/E ratios in the financial section of the papers.

 And as the shares of quoted companies are easier to buy and sell, they're more attractive to investors.
 Smaller, unquoted companies usually have around a 50 per cent lower P/E ratio than their quoted counterparts.